CHAPTER THREE: The Best Birthday Ever

 "Oh," he said, trying to sound casual, "Dudley and I had a fight."
 Ron whipped around.

-"Did you give him that broken nose?" he demanded.
+give him that broken nose?" he demanded.
 When Harry nodded Ron gave out a whoop and punched the air with his fists.
 Hermione looked scandalized.

 "He hit you?" she cried.
 She looked down at his side, deducing the reason for his earlier aversion to her hugs.
 Harry shrugged.